sailorfe/ephem/README.md

 <a name="contributing"></a>
 ## contributing

-**ephem** is in early development. contributions are welcome, especially from developers with experience in astrology software, but what it *really* needs at this stage is testers. let me know if that's you and i'll start a discord: [hello@sailorfe.dev](mailto:hello@sailorfe.dev).
+`ephem` is in early development. contributions are welcome, especially from developers with experience in astrology software, but what it *really* needs at this stage is testers. [join the humble discord server](https://discord.gg/b3vA5ZhSu2)!

 <a name="acknowledgments"></a>
 ## acknowledgments

-**ephem** draws inspiration from:
+`ephem` draws inspiration from:

 - [Swiss Ephemeris](https://www.astro.com/swisseph/swephinfo_e.htm) and [Astro.com](https://www.astro.com/horoscope)
 - [Astrolog](https://astrolog.org/astrolog.html) by Walter Pullen